Average Customer Acquisition Cost (CAC) By Industry

 2. Optimize Your Sales Funnel

-Optimizing your sales funnel is also an important step in optimizing your Customer Acquisition cost.
+Optimizing your sales funnel is also an important step in lowering your Customer Acquisition Cost.
 This is relatively easier compared to the other methods mentioned in this section since you basically have total control over your sales funnel.